 My suggestion to you is to use an old orange colored carpet first with the same kind of carpeting as in your room and see how it does if you can get a hold of one.
 You might try a carpet shop and see if they have those square samples in the color close to your own carpet and try it out on that. it won't cost much to get one of those to check out your idea on.

 If it were me, I'd live with what you've got and then replace when the time comes as it may streak and not evenly color blend.
 Good luck if you choose to dye the carpet.

 My carpet is a beige color and is showing its age.
 Is there a way to dye it a little darker color (maybe a dark beige) without spending a fortune doing it?

 By Cricket from Parkton, NC

 Yes it is very possible.
 We had some stained and old light beige carpet in a very large room.
-We rented a rug doctor, got a big thing of vinegar and some brown rit dye and we dyed the carpet. it looked so much better when we were done, and costed just a fraction of what it would have if we had bought new carpet.
+We rented a rug doctor, got a big thing of vinegar and some brown rit dye and we dyed the carpet.

 I wasn't quite sure how I got these bleached looking spots on my carpet then I realized they came from an acne medication that I had been using.
-Will someone please tell me how to dye the carpet?
-The color of the carpet is beige.
-Thank you.

 Does anyone know anything about dyeing carpet?
 I have a nice carpet in a small bedroom, that is 70's gold and would like to dye it myself.